top of page

 Housing

 We live in simple rustic cabins with up to 3 other CELP staff.
-Staff cabins are in close proximity to guests so we honor the 10pm quiet hours.
+Staff cabins are in close proximity to guests so we honor the 9:30pm quiet hours.
 Catalina Island Camps institutes a dry camp policy.
 No drugs or alcohol are allowed on-site.
 Bathroom facilities are located within a short walk of all cabins.

 Staff members at CELP live and work in close proximity every day.
 This provides a wonderful opportunity to interact and form strong bonds with your peers.
 This can also be challenging as personal space and time is limited.
 We strive to cultivate a sense of respect for one another to maintain a positive working environment.
 There are many advantages to living in a close-knit community, but it is important to consider some of the challenges associated with this type of environment.

-We at CELP believe biodiversity is good, including the diversity in all of the people on this planet.
+We at CELP believe biodiversity is essential, including the diversity in all of the people on this planet.
 We are an equal opportunity workplace and are committed to equal employment opportunity regardless of race, color, ancestry, national origin, citizenship, ethnic group, religion, sex, sexual orientation, age, marital status, disability, gender identity, or Veteran status.
 We do not tolerate discrimination, harassment, intimidation, or bullying on basis of the aforementioned in any experience with CELP.

 We encourage all to apply so that our outdoor environmental education industry becomes a true representation of today's world and those committed to the wellbeing of ourselves, each other, and the planet.
 CELP is interested in your life experiences, stories, goals, and dreams.
 We are all connected, so when we come together to protect, help, and care for one another we in turn protect, help, and care for ourselves.
 CELP creates connections and community to empower all participants to be stewards for this planet.